-It is important to come to class on time with all required materials.
-Chronic tardiness or not having required materials will negatively impact your grade.
+It is critical that you come to class on time with all required materials.
+Tardiness or not having required materials will severely impact your grade.

 Cell phones, laptops, and all electronic devices must be turned off and out of sight.